crate/crate/docs/appendices/release-notes/unreleased.rst

 .. stable branch.
 You can add a version label (`v/X.Y`) to the pull request for
 .. an automated mergify backport.

+- Improved error message for :ref:`date_bin <date-bin>` scalar function when the first argument of :ref:`INTERVAL data type <type-interval>` contains month and/or year units.

 - Fixed an issue that caused ``AssertionError`` to be thrown when referencing previous relations, not explicitly joined, in an join condition, e.g.::